zionsg/status/README.md

     + `created`: Record created.
 Columns: `created_at`, `created_by`.
     + `updated`: Record updated.
 Columns: `updated_at`, `updated_by`.
     + `deleted`: Record marked as deleted.
 Columns: `deleted_at`, `deleted_by`.
-      A NULL value for `deleted_at` would imply that the record is not marked as deleted.
+      A value of NULL/0 for `deleted_at` would imply that the record is not marked as deleted.
+Soft-deleted records, i.e. those marked as deleted, are usually subject to hard-deletion via cron jobs, i.e. purging from the database such that the records do not exist or take up space anymore.
     + `disabled`: Record disabled/suspended/deactivated.
 Columns: `disabled_at`,
       `disabled_by`.
-A NULL value for `disabled_at` would imply that the record is not disabled.
+A value of NULL/0for `disabled_at` would imply that the record is not disabled.

 --------------------------------------------------------------------------------
 P.S.
 If you are searching for 2 same-length words to mark the start and end